eloyekunle/commerce_rave/README.md

 * Checkout workflow:
   - It follows the Drupal Commerce Credit Card workflow.
   The customer should enter his/her credit card data or bank account info.
+  - The Rave modal uses the site information to configure the modal automatically with:
+    - Title
+    - Description
+    - Site Logo
 * Payment Terminal:
   - The store owner can view the Rave payments.